reidgs/TerraBot/README.md

 ## Running the System ##
 ### Connecting to the Raspberry Pi ###
 We will provide instructions for how to run on the actual hardware in the near future
-#//TODO INCLUDE THE INSTRUCTIONS FOR GETTING STARTED WITH THE ACTUAL PI, WHERE IS CODE LOCATED, WHERE SHOULD THEY MOVE THEIR CODE, HOW DO THEY RUN IT, ETC
+[//]: # (TODO INCLUDE THE INSTRUCTIONS FOR GETTING STARTED WITH THE ACTUAL PI, WHERE IS CODE LOCATED, WHERE SHOULD THEY MOVE THEIR CODE, HOW DO THEY RUN IT, ETC)

 ### Uploading Code ###
 #//TODO